Icemap/docs/develop/sample-application-java.md

 > Tip:
 >
-> If you want to write a TiDB application using Spring Boot, you can check [Build the TiDB Application using Spring Boot](sample-application-spring-boot.md)
+> If you want to write a TiDB application using Spring Boot, you can check to [Build the TiDB Application using Spring Boot](sample-application-spring-boot.md)

 ## Step 1.
 Launch your TiDB cluster